 Inflation protected treasuries (TIPs) have historically benefitted from both inflation and deflation because the principal investment is inflation-protected by nature.

-Trend strategies have the ability to benefit from either environment as well because they’re structured with the ability to go long or short.
+Managed futures strategies have the ability to benefit from either environment as well because they’re structured with the ability to go long or short.
 What’s more, they seek premiums on the types of risk that could occur whether current quantitative easing and negative interest rates remain or retreat.
-In our research, trend strategies are represented by the SG Trend Index, which is a pool of the largest managed futures funds that employ trend following strategies.
+In our research, managed futures strategies are represented by the SG Trend Index, which is a pool of the largest managed futures funds that employ trend following strategies.